-If you find time for everyone else’s needs other than your own, or you feel a distinct lack of inner peace, this is the perfect time to learn some new skills – in particular, how to be happier in 2018 with expert advice from psychotherapist, mindfulness practitioner and author Abby Wynne.
+If you find time for everyone else’s needs other than your own, or you feel a distinct lack of inner peace, this is the perfect time to learn some new skills – in particular, how to be happier with expert advice from psychotherapist, mindfulness practitioner and author Abby Wynne.

 Every year it’s the same thing – we set ourselves up with unrealistic expectations of diets and daily gym trips, and then we end up feeling disheartened and annoyed at ourselves for not following through.